Orthopedic Tips For Athletes With Knock Knees

 Some causes of knock knees are genetic.
 The condition is usually recognized when a child is two to four years of age.
 Usually, knock knees will straighten significantly by the time the child is seven or eight.
 If the condition doesn’t resolve on its own, treatment may include orthotic shoes or braces to be worn during the night.

 Musculature is another cause of knock knees.
 It presents as a gap that is created at the medial or inside compartment of the knee.
 This gap can cause stretching of the medial ligaments.
-This is most common in females whose wider hips increase the angle of the femur directing toward the midline of the body.
+This is most common in females whose wider hips increase the angle of the femur, directing toward the midline of the body.

 Knock knees can be the result of tight hip muscles that pull the legs together, weak medial gluteus muscles or inward angling of the foot.
 It can also be a way for the body to compensate for pain from another area of the foot, leg or hip.